pavelsolis/pavelsolis.github.io/research.md

 ---

-"**Term Premia and Credit Risk in Emerging Markets: The Role of U.S. Monetary Policy**," 2021. ([Paper](/files/research/EMYields.pdf) &#124; [Appendix](/files/research/EMYieldsAppendix.pdf) &#124; [Codes](https://github.com/pavelsolis/Ch_Synthetic)).
+"**Term Premia and Credit Risk in Emerging Markets: The Role of U.S. Monetary Policy**," Submitted, 2021. ([Paper](/files/research/EMYields.pdf) &#124; [Appendix](/files/research/EMYieldsAppendix.pdf) &#124; [Codes](https://github.com/pavelsolis/Ch_Synthetic)).
 <!-- (http://www.econ2.jhu.edu/jobmarket/2020/SolisMP/JobPaper/JobPaperSolisMP.pdf)-->

 <details>

-  <summary> Changes in U.S. monetary policy lead to a reassessment of policy rate expectations and of risks in emerging markets. </summary>
+  <summary> U.S. monetary policy leads to a reassessment of policy rate expectations and risks in emerging markets. </summary>

 &nbsp;

   <b><i>Abstract:</i></b> This paper documents the channels through which U.S. monetary policy impacts the sovereign bond yields of emerging markets.
 Traditional decompositions of sovereign yields are not suitable for emerging markets because they rely on a default-free assumption.
-Instead, I decompose the yields of 15 emerging markets into average expected future short-term interest rates, a term premium and compensation for credit risk.
-I use this decomposition to analyze the transmission channels of U.S. monetary policy surprises identified with intraday data.
-I find that the response of emerging market yields to target, forward guidance and asset purchase surprises is economically significant, yet delayed over days.
-In addition, unanticipated U.S. monetary policy decisions lead to a reassessment of policy rate expectations and a repricing of interest and credit risks in emerging markets.
-Finally, U.S. unconventional monetary policies limit the monetary autonomy of emerging markets along their yield curves.
+Instead, I decompose the yields of 15 emerging markets into average expected future short-term interest rates, a (`clean') term premium and compensation for credit risk.
+I use these decompositions to analyze the transmission channels of U.S. monetary policy surprises identified with intraday data.
+I find that the responses of emerging market yields to target, forward guidance and asset purchase surprises are sluggish, and amplify over time.
+The yield decompositions show that U.S. monetary policy transmits to emerging market yields through their different components.
+Unanticipated Fed's policy decisions lead to a reassessment of policy rate expectations and a repricing of interest and credit risks in emerging markets.
+The effects vary along their yield curves.

 &nbsp;
 </details>

 &nbsp;

 "**Does the Exchange Rate Respond to Monetary Policy in Emerging Markets?
-Evidence from Mexico**," 2021. ([Paper](/files/research/FXpuzzle.pdf) &#124; [Slides](/files/research/FXpuzzleSlides.pdf))
+Evidence from Mexico**," Submitted, 2021. ([Paper](/files/research/FXpuzzle.pdf) &#124; [Slides](/files/research/FXpuzzleSlides.pdf))
 <!--(http://www.econ2.jhu.edu/jobmarket/2020/SolisMP/OtherThesisPapers/FXpuzzleSolisMP.pdf)-->

 <details>